BeautyScientist/GSDIANOZAS/README.md

 #### **Managing YouTube**

-Oscar World said he could resist anything except temptation.
+Oscar Wilde said he could resist anything except temptation.
 I know what he means.
 The temptation I can’t resist at the moment is YouTube videos.
 It is a difficult problem.
 There is a lot of useful information on YouTube, which I put to Good use a lot of the time.
 But there’s also a load of content that is superficial appealing, but turns out to be not very worthwhile.
 And to discovering that halfway through the video is not very satisfying.

 But yesterday I hit all an idea that might solve this.
 Like many people I often watch YouTube on my television set.
 In fact, that is the main thing I use my television set for nowadays.